Food, Land & People 1: 2019

 1. Understand how agricultural concepts can be integrated into the curriculum.
 To heighten the awareness level of how agriculture impacts our raw resources, processing, and our relationship with food, land, and people.

-2. Use lessons available in FLP, guide group activities (large, small, and cooperative,) provide for individual differences and learning styles, and evaluates students’ learning.
+2. Use lessons available in FLP, and the AITC Curriculum Matrix, guide group activities (large, small, and cooperative,) provide for individual differences and learning styles, and evaluates students’ learning.

 3. Develop understanding, thinking skills, creativity, and improve communication skills in the learning environment with students.